mengistristen/openchess/README.md

 ### Manually Ending A Game

-openchess games automatically expire **after 1 hour of inactivity**.
+openchess games automatically expire after **1 hour of inactivity**.
 However, if you feel so inclined to remove a game earlier you may do so with the following request:
-Example:
 ```sh
 openchess.com/game/<game_key>/end
 ```